TNO-ropt/ropt-everest/usage/basics.md

 `run` method supports the following parameters to customize its behavior:

 - **config** (`dict`, optional): An Everest configuration dictionary.
-You can copy and modify the configuration passed to the `run_plan` function to create a suitable configuration, or you can construct or load your own.
+You can copy and modify the configuration passed to the `run` function to create a suitable configuration, or you can construct or load your own.
 - **controls** (`array-like`, optional): Initial control values for the optimizer.
 If not specified, the initial values from the Everest